 |Palak-paneer.
 Thoroughly cooked spinach leaves mashed, sauteed and mixed with cheese cubes.|

 Here are some serving tips:

-Along with other vegetables, its leaves are used in the preparation of noodles, pie, pasta, pulov, and soups as well as in the preparation of baby-foods.
+Alongside other vegetables/mushrooms, its leaves are used in the preparation of noodles, pie, pasta, pilaf (pulao), and soups as well as in the preparation of baby foods.

-In India and Pakistan, where it is popular as "palak", spinach features in variety of delicious cooking such as palak-paneer (with cottage cheese), aaloo-palak (with potato), fried rice, chicken and meat preparations.
+In India and Pakistan, where it is popular as "palak," spinach features in a variety of delicious cooking such as "palak paneer" (Indian cottage cheese), aloo-palak (with potato), fried rice, chicken, and meat preparations.

-Reheating of spinach left-over may cause conversion of nitrates into nitrites and nitrosamines by certain bacteria that thrive on pre-prepared nitrate-rich foods, such as spinach and many other green vegetables.
-These poisonous compounds may be harmful to health, especially in children.
+Reheating spinach leftover may cause the conversion of nitrates into nitrites and nitrosamines by certain bacteria that thrive on pre-prepared nitrate-rich foods such as spinach and many other green vegetables.
+These harmful compounds may be bad for health, especially in children.

-Spinach contains oxalic acid, a naturally-occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
-People with known oxalate urinary tract stones are advised to avoid eating certain vegetables belonging to Amaranthaceae and Brassica family.
+Spinach contains oxalic acid, a naturally occurring substance found in some vegetables, which may crystallize as oxalate stones in the urinary tract in some people.
+Individuals with known oxalate urinary tract stones are advised to avoid eating certain vegetables belonging to the Amaranthaceae and Brassica family.
 Adequate intake of water is therefore advised to maintain normal urine output.

 It may also contain goitrogens, which may interfere with thyroid hormone production and can cause thyroxin hormone deficiency in individuals with thyroid dysfunction.
 (Medical disclaimer).